-The European Council reaffirmed its commitment to the full implementation of the Thessaloniki agenda, which sets out the road for the Western Balkans towards the EU.
-The recent ministerial meetings of the EU-

-Western Balkans Forum served to assess progress achieved and identify challenges ahead.
-The European Council underlined that the progress of each country towards the EU depended on its own efforts in meeting the Copenhagen criteria and the conditions of the Stabilisation and Association Process, in particular on key issues such as full cooperation with the ICTY.
+The European Council reaffirmed its commitment to the full implementation of the Thessaloniki agenda, which underlines that the future of the countries of the Balkans is within the European Union.
+The recent ministerial meetings of the EU-Western Balkans Forum served to assess progress achieved and identify challenges ahead.
+The European Council underlined that the progress of each country towards European integration depended on its own efforts in meeting the Copenhagen criteria and the conditions of the Stabilisation and Association Process, in particular on key issues such as democracy, the rule of law, respect for human rights, rights of persons belonging to minorities, and full cooperation with the ICTY.
+In addition, in this process regional cooperation will remain an essential element of EU policy.